+Preferred Lifetime

-Preferred Lifetime 32-bit unsigned integer.
+32-bit unsigned integer.
 The length of time in seconds (relative to the time the packet is sent) that addresses generated from the prefix via stateless address autoconfiguration remain preferred [ADDRCONF].
 A value of all one bits (0xfffffff) represents infinity.
 See [ADDRCONF].

+Reserved2 This field is unused.
+It MUST be initialized to

+Prefix

-- Reserved2 This field is unused.
-It MUST be initialized to zero by the sender and MUST be ignored by the receiver. - Prefix An IP address or a prefix of an IP address.
+An IP address or a prefix of an IP address.
 The Prefix Length field contains the number of valid leading bits in the prefix.
 The bits in the prefix after the prefix length are reserved and MUST be initialized to zero by the sender and ignored by the receiver.
 A router SHOULD NOT send a prefix option for the link-local prefix and a host SHOULD ignore such a prefix option.